 • Healthcare: elective procedures and routine services

-eXperience: The actions taken and sentiment developed by a buyer of a company’s products across all potential buying (or service) channels.
+eXperience: The sum of the product’s presentation and the actions taken by a buyer across all potential buying (or service) channels.
 This includes both digital and “in real life” channels like:

 • Digital commerce: ecommerce (B2B and DTC), punchout, customer portals